-This guide will give you the answers to these questions and more, so let's get to it.
+Luckily, this guide will give you the answers you need, so let's get to it:

 Upkeep to Keep the Stank Out